oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-essential-fields-for-your-timesheets/rule.md

 ---

-These are the essential fields for your timesheets:
+​These are the essential fields for your timesheets:

 1. Client ID - or Client Name
 2. "On-Site" or "Off-Site"